Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 N. Alekseev.
 Moscow.

-See what "MENTAL ACTIONS" is in other dictionaries:
+See what “MENTAL ACTIONS” are in other dictionaries:

-mental actions- human actions (from mathematical transformations to assessing the behavior of another person), performed in the internal plane of consciousness, without relying on external means, including audible speech.
-This U. d. differ from other types of human ... ...
+Mental Actions- human actions (from mathematical transformations to assessing the behavior of another person), performed in the internal plane of consciousness, without relying on external means, including audible speech.
+This is what distinguishes U. d. from other human species... ...
 Encyclopedic Dictionary of Psychology and Pedagogy

-A system of human intellectual operations aimed at identifying features of objects that are not given in perceptual terms.
-They are based on the use of certain cognitive tools developed in the course of social development ...
+A system of human intellectual operations aimed at identifying features of objects that are not given in the perceptual plane.
+Based on the use of certain cognitive tools developed in the course of social development...
 Psychological Dictionary

 Activity approach in psychology (S.L.
 Rubinshtein, A.N.
-Leontiev).
+Leontyev).

-It was formed in domestic psychology in the 20th century in the 20s.
-In 1930, 2 interpretations of the activity approach in psychology were proposed:
+It was formed in Russian psychology in the 20th century.
+In 1930, two interpretations of the activity approach in psychology were proposed:

-- the principle of the unity of consciousness and activity, formulated by S. L. Rubinshtein
+- the principle of the unity of consciousness and activity, formulated by S. L. Rubinstein

-- the principle of the commonality of the structure of external and internal activities, formulated by A. N. Leontiev.
+- the principle of the common structure of external and internal activities, formulated by A. N. Leontyev.

-This theory acts as a methodological basis for the study of the psyche in domestic science.
+This theory serves as a methodological basis for the study of the psyche in national science.
 That is, it is defined as a system of methodological and theoretical principles for the study of mental phenomena.

-Accordingly, activity is recognized as the main subject of study of the theory of activity. mediating all mental processes.
+The main subject of research in activity theory is activity.
+Mediating all mental processes.
 Everything develops and happens through activity.

 Rubinstein and Leontiev developed the theory in parallel, independently of each other.
-There is much in common in their works, since both relied on the theory of Vygotsky and the philosophical foundations of K. Marx.
-The basic thesis of the theory is “It is not consciousness that determines activity, but activity determines consciousness.”
+Their works have a lot in common, since both were based on Vygotsky’s theory and the philosophical foundations of K. Marx.
+The basic thesis of the theory is “It is not consciousness that determines activity, but activity that determines consciousness.”

-According to Rubinshtein, activity is a set of actions aimed at achieving goals.
+According to Rubinstein, activity is a set of actions aimed at achieving goals.

-The psyche and consciousness are formed in activity, in activity it manifests itself.
+The psyche and consciousness are formed in activity, and manifest themselves in activity.
 Both activity and consciousness are considered not as two forms of manifestation of something single, but as two instances forming an indissoluble unity.

-Activity and consciousness, considered as identical, are defined: activity not as a set of reflex reactions, but as actions regulated by consciousness (in animals they are reflex, in humans they are not).
+Activity and consciousness, considered as identical, are defined: activity not as a set of reflex reactions, but as actions regulated by consciousness (in animals they are reflexive, but in people they are not).

-Consciousness is considered as a reality that is not given to the subject, directly for his self-observation.
+Consciousness is considered as a reality that is not given to the subject directly for his introspection.
 Consciousness can be known only through a system of subjective relations.
-Including through the activity in which the subject develops.
+Including through activities in which the subject develops.

 Leontiev clarifies Rubinstein's position, noting that consciousness does not simply manifest itself as a separate reaction.